Instructional Resources

-Learning Outcomes: Definition, Characteristics, and Benefits
+Learning Outcomes: Definition, Characteristics, Benefits

 This resource is designed to help you write and use learning outcomes as you design and teach courses.
 It includes relevant definitions and the characteristics and benefits of learning outcomes.
 The resource will be useful for those who are creating a new course, re-developing a course, or teaching a course that was designed by someone else.